fsprojects/fantomas/Usage.md

  - `--recurse`: traverse the input folder recursively (if it is really a folder) to get all F# source files.
  - `--force`: force writing original contents to output files.
 This is helpful if the tool fails on some unknown F# constructs.
+ - `--stdin`: read input from standard input.
+This option is convenient to use with piping

+        type input.fs | Fantomas --stdin --out output.fs

+ - `--stdout`: write formatted source code to standard output e.g.

+        Fantomas input.fs --stdout

+ - `--fsi`: this option to be used with `--stdin` to specify that we are formatting F# signatures e.g.

+        type input.fsi | Fantomas --fsi --stdin --stdout

 #### Preferences
  - `--indent <number>`: `number` has to be between 1 and 10.